openaps/AndroidAPSdocs/docs/EN/RemoteFeatures/SMSCommands.md

 ![image](../images/remote-control-15.png)

+If you don't receive any response, check the [Troubleshooting](#SMSCommands-troubleshooting) section below.

 2)	Now try an SMS command that requires the authenticator, _e.g._ “target hypo”.
 The caregiver’s phone will receive a text back, prompting you to enter the **six-digit authenticator password** from the authenticator app, followed by the additional secret **PIN** known only by caregivers/followers (a string of ten digits in total, assuming your PIN is only 4 digits).

 When you try sending an SMS command for the first time, try it in the presence of the **AAPS** phone, to see how it works: